 There are also a few similar camping-permissible roads nearby that will work.

 This area is flat and there are a lot of spots along the road, but there are lots of trees, too.

 If you rely on solar to recharge your batteries, pick your spot carefully.

-Best if you have a portable panel or two to chase the sun with.
+Best if you pick up one of the best portable solar panel (or two) to chase the sun with.

 Everyone wants to see the Grand Canyon it seems.
 This is a free place to do so.
 It's not far at all from the south entrance.

 The little town of Tusayan, north of this spot, has a few little stores that should suit most of your needs.